rangaomkaram/Javascript-MyLearning-Core-OOP-InterviewPreparation/Classes_and_Object_Oriented/classesandObjectOriented.md

+# Classes in JS

+## OOP -> object-oriented-programming
+ - This is a Programming paradigm -> which gives structures to write the code in format of OOP or Functional e.t.c..

 # JavaScript introduced class syntax in ECMAScript 6 (ES6),
 ##### JavaScript is Prototype-based language , classes are primarily syntatic sugar over the  exisiting prototype-based inheritance mechanisms.